Tax Governance Framework (“TGF”)

 The GST errors made in the accounting periods from 1 Jan 2021 to 31 Dec 2022 fall within the one-time extended grace period of 2 years and will not attract penalty.The GST errors made in the accounting periods from 1 Jan 2021 to 31 Dec 2021 would have attracted penalty.

-If you are under GST group registration: The one-time extended grace period will apply to GST errors made by the participating members in the voluntary disclosure submitted by the GST group.
+If you are under GST group registration: The one-time extended grace period will apply to GST errors made by the GST group members in the voluntary disclosure submitted by the GST group.

 If you are under GST divisional registration: The one-time extended grace period will apply to GST errors made by the divisions in the voluntary disclosure submitted by the company.
-The divisions are required to submit the voluntary disclosure for all divisions at the same time (i.e. one-time use of TGF benefit).
+The company is required to submit the voluntary disclosure for all divisions at the same time (i.e. one-time use of TGF benefit).

 Utilising the benefits under TGF